Notebooks-Now/submission-instructions/push-to-github.md

 Enable GitHub pages on your repository.
 ```

-🛠 To trigger a rebuild push a new commit to `main`
+🛠 To trigger a rebuild, push a new commit to `main`.

 A second workflow run will appear and after a time, will complete and turn green ✅.